lucasosouza/nupic.research/projects/dynamic_sparse/README.md

 ### Utils

 Several support files, which can support one or more experiments.

-##### Dataset

-Datasets are loaders.
+- Dataset: Datasets are loaders.
 As far as possible, should be agnostic to the dataset being loaded.
 The dataset name is a hyperparamenter defined in the run files.

-##### Trainable

-Required to integrate with Ray Tune.
+- Trainable: Required to integrate with Ray Tune.
 Intermediate class between Ray Tune and Model, calls run_one_epoch at each iteration.

 ### Runs